Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 With the Chase Ink Business Cash card, you could earn an extra $1,750 cash back (175,000 Chase Ultimate Rewards points) a year (5% office supply & internet bonus X $25,000 + 2% gas & restaurant bonus X $25,000)!
 But those rewards could be worth much more.

-Folks with a Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred card can pool the Chase Ultimate Rewards points earned with the Chase Ink Business Cash and transfer them to travel partners.
+Folks with a Chase Sapphire Preferred Card, Chase Sapphire Reserve, or Chase Ink Business Preferred Credit Card can pool the Chase Ultimate Rewards points earned with the Chase Ink Business Cash and transfer them to travel partners.

 This is a great way to increase the value of the Chase Ultimate Rewards points you earn with the card!